 Game birds have an extensive range; they can be found on lakes, estuaries, rivers, steams, swamps ponds and drains.
 Increasingly, and as a result of more intensive farming practices, mallards and shelduck can be found on pasture, crops and stubble paddocks.

-A boat can be useful; it allows access to many areas, especially public areas that you’d not otherwise be able to reach.
+A boat can be useful; it allows access to many areas, especially public areas that otherwise, you would not be able to reach.

-Once you have successfully shot a game bird, ensure you mark that fallen bird; watch closely where the bird falls and note any distinctive object nearby.
+Once you've successfully shot a game bird, ensure you mark that fallen bird; watch closely where the bird falls and note any distinctive object nearby.